Our Neighborhood as a Community

 Anticipatory Set: Play the song "The People in your Neighborhood" from Sesame Street.

-- Make a list of items in the neighborhood that are shared by others (parks, libraries, etc.).
-Write them on large newsprint.
+Brainstorm a list of places and services in the neighborhood that are shared by others (parks, libraries, etc.).
+Write them on the board.
 Ask students who they would trust in their community to help them with certain problems or situations, for example:

 - Who would you call if you were home alone and heard a strange noise and saw a person walking around your house?

-- Who would you trust to help you if your cat was stuck in a tree?
+- Who would you trust to help you if your parents were not home when you got home?

 - Who could you trust to call if you saw smoke in your house?